hunterdev014/Scalable-Cross-Platform-App/docs/js/routing.md

 ## Usage

-To add a new route, use the generator with `$ npm run generate route`.
+To add a new route, use the generator with `$ npm run generate`, or manually add the route to the `app/routes.js` file.

 This is what a standard (generated) route looks like for a container: